eleda77/eleda77.github.io/docs/vocab_list.md

 **cittern** - a Renaissance stringed instrument like a guitar with a flat pear-shaped body

 **cladding** - the application of one material over another to provide a skin or layer (noun form of clad)

+**clade** - a group of organisms believed to have evolved from a common ancestor, according to the principles of cladistics

+**cladistics** - a method of classification of animals and plants according to the proportion of measurable characteristics that they have in common

 **clary** - an aromatic herbaceous plant of the mint family, some kinds of which are used as culinary and medicinal herbs